Talent-Catalog/talentcatalog/docs/v222/employer_access_beta_testing.md

 and the whole concept of beta testing.

 Once the initial testing with Iress is complete - we will engage with other employers that we have a close relationship with to complete the beta testing cycle.
-We can then open up access for all employers and provide a mechanism for them to self register for the TC, just like candidates do.
+We can then open up access for other employers who are approved and interested, and provide a mechanism for them to express their interest in direct access to the TC.